ms606/How-Javascript-Works/README.md

 }

 #### Currying
-It is a function that takes multiple parameter one by one (it has closure kinda element in them) EG. const curriedMultiply = (a) => (b) => a * b ; curriedMultiply(5)(2); //10
+It is a function that takes multiple parameters one by one (it has closure kinda element in them) EG. const curriedMultiply = (a) => (b) => a * b ; curriedMultiply(5)(2); //10

 #### Memoization
+Sometimes, function calls can be an expensive task as they involve high processing and performing it many times.
+But there is a way we can optimize that and it is called caching.
+For example, let's say we have to perform the factorial of number 50.
+We build a function in Js that does it and gives the answer, perfect.
+Now lets say we have then to perform the factorial of 51.
+Boom, the computer runs the function again and gets the factorial of 51.
+Now, imagine if we can save the value of earlier factorial of 50, and get that value in between the factorial of 51.
+We can get the factorial result in a very less time.

+#### Here's what a simple memoized function look like.
 ``` javascript
   const memoizeAdd = () => {
     let cache: any = []